gchq/gaffer-doc/docs/administration-guide/named-operations.md

 ```

 ### Access Controlled Resource
-NamedOperations implement the `AccessControlledResource` interface allowing configuration of a custom Predicate which is tested against the User to determine whether they can access the Named Operation.
+Named Operations implement the `AccessControlledResource` interface allowing configuration of a custom Predicate which is tested against the User to determine whether they can access the Named Operation.

 This example ensures readers of the NamedOperation have both the "read-access-auth-1" and "read-access-auth-2" auths and users attempting to remove the NamedOperation have both the "write-access-auth-1" and "write-access-auth-2" auths.